 Challenging a Leave to Remove application

-If you believe that relocating your child to live abroad is not in their best interests it is possible to challenge a Leave to Remove application.
+If you believe that relocating your child to live abroad is not in their best interests it is possible to get a leave to remove order.
 You may also make an application for a Prohibited Steps Order.

 You will need to show how the move would negatively affect your child’s welfare, the relationship you hold with them or how the move is impractical, for financial or educational reasons for example.